-While ants are great for biological pest control, they’re not every homeowner’s favorite thing to look at; especially if they grow into large numbers.
-What’s more, they build mounds/ant hills that add to the aesthetic degradation of yards.
+While ants are great for biological pest control, they’re not every homeowner’s favorite thing to look at, especially if they grow into large numbers.
+Moreover, they build mounds/ant hills that add to the aesthetic degradation of yards.

 As ants build mounds in the grass, they dig through the soil, cutting through the turfgrass’ root systems in the process.
 Consequently, this may result in turf degradation and bare spots on your lawn.

 Can you get rid of ants without killing grass?

 Yes, you can eliminate ants on your lawn without killing grass using natural methods.
 In contrast to chemical pesticides which seep into the earth and contaminate the soil, organic ant control methods will enable you to get rid of ants on your lawn for good without having to put your turfgrass in harm’s way.

 I’ve elaborated below each of these natural methods of permanent ant control without killing grass in the next section.

 How to get rid of ants in your lawn

 My preferred options for ant control include the use of natural ingredients that are safe for pets and humans since kits play on my lawn a lot.
 There are, however, chemical options such as ant killers for lawns that you can use to kill ants in your lawn.

 Here’s how to get rid of ants in the grass:

 1. Spread diatomaceous earth to kill ants